On minimal nonperfectly divisible fork-free graphs: Introduction

 We say that $G$ \textit{induces} $H$ if $G$ has an induced subgraph isomorphic to $H$, and say that $G$ is \textit{{\em $H$}-free} otherwise.
 Analogously, for a family ${\cal H}$ of graphs, we say that $G$ is \textit{${\cal H}$-free} if $G$ induces no member of ${\cal H}$.

-A family ${\cal G}$ of graphs is said to be \textit{$\chi$-bounded} if there is a function $f$ such that $\chi(G) \leq f (\omega(G))$ for every $G\in {\cal G}$, and if such a function does exist for ${\cal G}$, then $f$ is said to be a \textit{binding function} of ${\cal G}$\cite{bounded}.
+A family ${\cal G}$ of graphs is said to be \textit{$\chi$-bounded} if there is a function $f$ such that $\chi(G) \leq f (\omega(G))$ for every $G\in {\cal G}$, and if such a function does exist for ${\cal G}$, then $f$ is said to be a \textit{binding function} of ${\cal G}$\cite{G1975}.
 In addition, if $f$ is a polynomial function then the class ${\cal G}$ is \textit{polynomially $\chi$-bounded}.
-It has long been known that there are hereditary graph classes that are not $\chi$-bounded (see \cite{CK2024,SR2019,survey} for more results and problems on this topic), and it is also known that there are hereditary graph classes that are $\chi$-bounded but not polynomially $\chi$-bounded\cite{0}.
+It has long been known that there are hereditary graph classes that are not $\chi$-bounded (see \cite{CK2024,SR2019,SS2020} for more results and problems on this topic), and it is also known that there are hereditary graph classes that are $\chi$-bounded but not polynomially $\chi$-bounded\cite{BDW2024}.

-Let $G$ be a graph.
+Let $G$ be a graph, $h$ be a positive integral weight function on $V(G)$ and $X\subseteq V(G)$.
+We use {\em $\omega_h(G)$} to denote the maximum weight of cliques in $G$ and simply write $\omega_h(G[X])$ as $\omega_h(X)$.
+Denote $h|_X$ to be a weight function induced on $X$ by $h$.
 If $\chi(H)=\omega(H)$ for each of its induced subgraph $H$, then $G$ is called a {\em perfect graph}.
-A {\em perfect division} of $G$ is a partition of $V(G)$ into $A$ and $B$ such that $G[A]$ is perfect and $\omega(G[B]) < \omega(G)$.
-A graph is \textit{perfectly divisible} if each of its induced subgraphs has a perfect division \cite{Hoang}.
+An $h$-{\em perfect division} $(A, B)$ of $G$ is a partition of $V(G)$ into $A$ and $B$ such that $G[A]$ is perfect and $\omega_h(B) < \omega_h(G)$ \cite{H2018}.
+A graph $G$ is $h$-{\em perfectly divisible} if every induced subgraph $H$ of $G$ has an $h|_{V(H)}$-perfect division.
+We abbreviate $h$-perfectly divisible as {\em perfectly divisible} if $h$ is the all-ones weight function.
+A graph $G$ is {\em perfectly weight divisible} if $G$ is perfectly divisible for every positive integral weight function.